IdanAzuri/semantic-embeddings/models/DenseNet/README.md

-# Dense Net in Keras
+embe# Dense Net in Keras
 DenseNet implementation of the paper [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993v3.pdf) in Keras

 Now supports the more efficient DenseNet-BC (DenseNet-Bottleneck-Compressed) networks.
 Using the DenseNet-BC-190-40 model,